spiral/docs/templater/expert.md

 The templater will pass the source declared between the opening and closing widget tags as **context** block.
 This feature can be very useful in a few different cases.
 You can freely use other imports inside this use case.

 ## Dynamic attributes (hard)
-One of most useful part of imports that can help us is to mock existed elements, let's say that our website has universal form element definition which includes input, input label and some wrapper classes.
-If we don't want to write all this wrappers every time we can locate our input code inside widget, let's try to do that (i'm not an html expert):
+One of most useful part of imports is that it can help us mocking up existing elements.
+Let's say that our website has a universal form element definition which includes some input, input label and some wrapper classes.
+If we don't want to write each of these wrappers every time, we can locate our input code inside our widget.
+Let's try this (done by an non-html expert):

 ```html
 <div class="form-input">